NOAA-EMC/NEMS/doc/mediator.md

 Mediator Reference {#mediator}
 =======================

-\version This page is updated for post-DREV73964 revisions.

 This page describes the main NEMS mediator.
 There is also a
 \ref sw_mediator "NEMS space weather mediator".